envilk/Wildfire-Simulator-DQN-PCD/README.md

 | `self.dispelling_counter_start_value` | 9 |
 | `UAV_OBSERVATION_RADIUS` | 12 |

-### Probabaility map
+### Probability map

 A scenario with normal conditions should appear.
-Keep in mind that changing wind conditions will affect to the visualized probabilitites.
+Keep in mind that changing wind conditions will affect the visualized probabilities.
 Also, remember to set 0 UAV when showing the fire probability map.

 | Variable name | Value |
 |----------|----------|